Executive Editorial

 - CU North 12G Elite 1 (Nico Ranieri)

-- CU Southeast 12B Elite (Mark Whyte) DIV TWO
+- CU Southeast 12B Elite (Mark Whyte)

-- CU Southeast 11B Elite (Canniggia Johnson) DIV TWO
+- CU Southeast 11B Elite (Canniggia Johnson)

 - CU Southeast 08B Elite (Mitch Galvin)